fredericjacquet2/Finance-transfo-course/slides/5_Managing digital transformation.md

 ----

+##### Changing roles & new posiitons in corporate finance

-New C-suite roles for Finance transformation : CFTO Chief Financial Technology Officer or Chief Financial Transformation Officer / CFIO Chief Financial Information Officer
+**New C-suite roles for Finance transformation** : CFTO Chief Financial Technology Officer or Chief Financial Transformation Officer / CFIO Chief Financial Information Officer
 [The Rise of the Chief Financial Technology Officer (CFTO) ](http://www.kforceblog.com/uploads/docs/Spotlight_February.pdf)
 What's a CFTO ?
 [Who Is the Chief Finance Transformation Officer?](https://www.americanexpress.com/en-au/business/trends-and-insights/articles/who-is-the-chief-finance-transformation-officer/)

+> Key slills, by M. Page (CFO baromter)
+- *"Financial must be committed to extending their formal qualifications in the core areas of their work,*
+- *learning new methods and technologies such as data analytics, and*
+- *improving their social, communication and change management competences."*

 ----